driveralex/AC562/CR.md

 }
 ```
 3/
-Closeness centrality represente
+Closeness centrality represent

-First we have to underline that if the network is not composed of a single unique component, the result of the closeness centrality must be take with care.
-It is possible to handle each component individualy, but this can bias the values.
-Indeed nodes in smaller component may have higher value.
+First, we have to underline that if the network is not composed of a single unique component, the result of the closeness centrality must be taken with care.
+It is possible to handle each component individually, but this can bias the values.
+Indeed, nodes in smaller component may have higher value.
 This is what the following example do:

 ```r
 closeness_centrality_node <- function( input_mat , node )